 - 4 Clean the suction grille.
-Wash with a soft bristle brush and water or neutral detergent.
-If the suction grille is very dirty, use a typical kitchen cleaner, leave it on for 10 min, then wash it with water. - 5 Reattach the air filter (step 3 in reverse order). - 6 Reattach the suction grille and close it (step 2 and 1 in reverse order).
+Wash with a soft bristle brush, and water or neutral detergent.
+If the suction grille is very dirty, use a typical kitchen cleaner, leave it on for 10 min, then wash it with water. - 5 Reattach the air filter and suction grille, and close the suction grille.

-16.1.3 To clean the air outlet and outside panels
+17.2.3 To clean the air outlet and outside panels

-Do NOT let the indoor unit get wet.
-Possible consequence: Electric shock or fire.
+NOT let the indoor unit get Possible wet. consequence: Electric shock or fire.

 - Do NOT use gasoline, benzene, thinner polishing powder or liquid insecticide.
-Possible consequence: Discoloration and deformation - Do NOT use water or air of 50°C or higher.
+Possible consequence: Discoloration and deformation. - Do NOT use water or air of 50°C or higher.
 Possible consequence: Discoloration and deformation. - Do NOT scrub firmly when washing the blade with water.
-Possible consequence: The surface sealing peels off.
+Possible consequence: The surface sealing